 What Is A Title Loan Repossession

 A car title loan, in which you submit your vehicle as collateral in exchange for money, can be a great way to get out of a financial jam–assuming you can pay it off.
-If you can’t, you can expect the lender to come knocking at your door to repossess your car.
+If you can’t, you can expect the lender to knock at your door to repossess your car.

 What Are The Current Repossession Laws Regarding Online Title Loans